lbologna/hbp-sp6-guidebook/source/online_usecases/brain_area_circuit_in_silico_experiments/cerebrocerebellar/cerebrocerebellar_closed_loop_experiment/cerebrocerebellar_closed_loop_experiment.rst

 **Simulation description:**

 The cerebellum models are split into two modules, one operating in feed-forward mode (receiving motor command, i.e. the efference copy, and generating a sensory error prediction) and the other operating in inverse mode (receiving the sensory information of the desired target and generating compensatory motor commands).
-The two modules are connectes as depicted in the following figure:
+The two modules are connected as depicted in the following figure:

+|

 The model is used to simulate a specific sensorimotor task in closed-loop.
 We emulate a pointing task perturbed by prismatic glasses.
 The cerebellar modules allow to achieve complementary processing able to predict a sensory discrepancy and compensatory motor commands.
 Therefore, the cerebellum works as a general-purpose massive predictive machine in whole-brain modular systems.

 **Inputs:**